ysfchn/toasted/README.md

 * **Remote (HTTP) images support**
     <br>Normally, Windows restricts the use of HTTP images and only allows local file paths on non-UWP applications.
 But to overcome the limitation, Toasted downloads HTTP images to %TEMP%, so you can now use images from web without any configuration!
 Downloaded images are deleted once toast has dismissed / clicked.
 Also, to comply with Windows API, you can enable sending system information (such as `ms-lang`, `ms-theme`, `ms-contrast`) to remote sources as query parameters by setting `add_query_params` property.

+* **Custom application icon and name**
+    Toasted can add a registry key to system (requires administrator permissions for one-time), so you can set a custom application name and icon for your notification.

 * **Custom sounds**
     <br>If an custom sound has provided, toast's own sound will be muted and Python's `winsound` module will be used instead.
 Also, sounds from HTTP sources are supported too.